 - Being part of an accident that caused damage of over $500.

 Usually, moving violations will add one point to your driving record, but that can change based on the severity of the violation.
-If you get caught for reckless driving, a DUI, or excessive speeding, you’re looking at more points, fines and consequences.
+If you get caught for reckless driving, a DUI, or excessive speeding, you’re looking at more than one point, and that’s on top of additional fines and consequences.
+Not to mention the potential increase to your insurance premium you may be looking when it’s time to deal with your insurance company

 Suspended CA Driver’s Licenses

 In California, driving is considered a privilege and not a right.
-This means the DEM may suspend or take away your license if you go over a certain amount of points on your driving record.
+This means that you may have your driver’s license suspend or taken away if you go over a certain amount of points on your driving record.

 The following shows the threshold of points for a given time period that will put you at risk of having your license suspended or revoked.